jaimetur/PhotoMigrator/help/0-execution-instructions.md

     ```

 > [!NOTE]
-> - The required Docker image is pulled the first time you run the script.
+> - The required Docker image is pulled the first time you run the script or if the remote image has changed.
 > - If `Config.ini` is missing, the tool will automatically create a default one and ask you to edit it before continuing.